Eparchy of Raška and Prizren: Church of Saint Apostles Peter and Paul in Ras

 The Church of Peter and Paul in Ras is one of the most important Serbian Christian monuments from the Middle Age period of Serbia.
 The church was declared a Monument of Culture of Exceptional Importance in 1979, and it is protected by Serbia.
-The church served as a seat of the Bishopric of Ras, named after near by medieval capital of Serbia.
+The church served as a seat of the Bishopric of Ras, named after near by high medieval capital of Serbia.
 The present church (9th–10th century) has been built on several earlier churches of which remains have been well preserved.
 The foundation of the church, the massive columns, ground-plan and the octagonal tower which conceals an inner cupola are examples of the circular mausolean architectural type used after Emperor Constantine (306–312).
 Saint Sava (1175–1235), a Serbian prince, brother of the Serbian king Stefan Prvovenčani and the founder of the Serbian Orthodox Church was baptized in the church.
 Stefan Nemanja held the council that outlawed the Bogumils at the church.
 The remains of frescoes date from the 10th to the 13th century; some of them were repainted in the mid-13th century.